 Having changed the contrast, check that your web page’s content is fully visible and understandable, that images are still visible and that buttons are still discernible.

-Websites should provide a “Skip to content” link because they provide an important accessibility aid to keyboard users and those who use specialised input devices.
-For these users, having to step through all of the navigation links would be tiring and frustrating.
+Websites should provide a “Skip to content” link because this provides an important accessibility aid to keyboard users and those who use specialised input devices.
+For these users, having to step through (typically via the tab key) all of the navigation links on every page would be tiring and frustrating.
 Providing a skip link allows them to bypass the navigation and skip to the page’s main content.

 To test that a website contains a skip link, visit a page then press the tab key and the skip link should appear.
 Then activate it using the enter key and check that focus moves to the main content area.
 Press tab again to ensure that focus moves to the first actionable element in the main content.